Galious/weather-icons/README.md

 Collections of weather icons suitable for epaper displays and compatible with free APIs.

 ## Goal
-My main objective is to be able to use my epaper display (SeeedStudio reTerminal E1001) with sources of weather data other than the built-in one included in the no-code Sensecraft HMI.
+My main objective is to be able to use my epaper display ([SeeedStudio](https://www.seeedstudio.com) [reTerminal E1001](https://www.seeedstudio.com/reTerminal-E1001-p-6534.html)) with sources of weather data other than the built-in one included in the no-code [Sensecraft HMI](https://sensecraft.seeed.cc/hmi) design environment.
 I want to be able to use third-party free APIs to get the weather data, and display appropriate icons.
 This no-code environment has many restrictions, so the suitable icons sets also have to meet specific criteria.

 ## Compatible APIs